-Family Leadership Academy (FLA) and English Language Advisory Council (ELAC)
+School Site Council (SSC) and English Language Advisory Council (ELAC)

-Throughout the school year, Family Ambassadors have the opportunity to join the Family Leadership Academy (School Site Council) and English Language Advisory Council.
-Both councils participate in advocacy efforts and provide input to school leadership on programs and services for all students, including English Learner (EL) students.
+Annually, parents have an opportunity to join the school's School Site Council or English Language Advisory Council via election by their peers.
+Both councils make recommendations to school leadership on programs and services for all students, including English Learner (EL) students.